wilson428/algae-viz/README.md

 Entry for the [/r/dataisbeautiful/ Jan.
 2018 contest](https://www.reddit.com/r/dataisbeautiful/comments/7nm6ed/battle_dataviz_battle_for_the_month_of_january/)

 ## Getting the data

 I'm using the Node modules [downcache](https://www.npmjs.com/package/downcache) (which I wrote and maintain) and [cheerio](https://www.npmjs.com/package/cheerio) to scrape the relevant [table](http://aquatext.com/tables/algaegrwth.htm) and convert it into a nice JSON file (in JavaScript form to avoid AJAX calls).
 It also outputs a `categories.js` with the eight combinations of temperature and light.
 These outputs are in the repo, so you don't need to rerun them unless you so desire:

 	npm install
 	npm scape.js

+## Running the visualization

+Just open [index.html](index.html) in a browser.
+You don't even have to run a local server since there are no AJAX calls.

 ## Calculating cell growth